foxiepaws/goattrk2/readme.txt

 2.2 Hardware support
 --------------------

-HardSID support is available with the /H option (use first HardSID = /H1, second = /H2 etc., return to emulated output = /H0).
+HardSID support is available with the /H option (use first HardSID = -H1, second = -H2 etc., return to emulated output = -H0).
 You must have the HardSID drivers installed to use this feature.

-CatWeasel MK3 PCI SID support is available with /C option (/C1 to turn on).
+CatWeasel MK3 PCI SID support is available with -C option (-C1 to turn on).

 To use the PC64 cable, you need Daniel Illgen's HardSID-DLL-Clone.
 Available at http://dawork.synchronus.de/